C2SM-RCM/CCLM2CMOR/Documentation/README_Changes_HJP.txt

 October 2020

-Include Directory "Batch" in CCLM2CMOR-master.
+Include Directory "Batch" in CCLM2CMOR.
 Offers the opportunity to run the CMOR-process and subsequent chunking as batch-jobs.
-It is an alternative to the schedular "job" in CCLM2CMOR-master/src Infos are given in "README_Batch.rst" in Directory CCLM2CMOR-master/Documentaion.
+It is an alternative to the schedular "job" in CCLM2CMOR/src Infos are given in "README_Batch.rst" in Directory CCLM2CMOR/Documentaion.

-Include a PDF that explains the CSV-Table.
+Include a PDF that explains the CSV-Table located in CCLM2CMOR/src/CMORlight/Config.
-Look into Directory CCLM2CMOR-master/Documentation.
+Look into Directory CCLM2CMOR/Documentation.
 Name of the PDF: Explaining_CSV_table.pdf